 Dr. Hema Goonatilake, President of the Buddhist Resource Centre, Sri Lanka; formerly University of Kelaniya, Sri Lanka

 “The Unbroken Lineage of the Sinhalese Bhikkhuni Sangha from the 3 rd to the 11 th Century”

 The bhikkhuni ordination in Sri Lanka, introduced by Emperor Ashoka’s daughter, Sanghamitta, continued unbrokenly until 1017 CE.
 Thus, the Sri Lankan bhikkhunis who participated in dual sangha ordination of bhikkhunis for the Chinese nuns in Nanjing in 433 CE had an unbroken lineage.
-Before then, Chinese bhikkhunis were ordained by a single sangha comprising only Dharmagupta bhikkhus.
+Before then, Chinese bhikkhunis were ordained by a single sangha comprising only Dharmaguptaka bhikkhus.

 Just as there were four Theravada Vinaya lineages at the four main monasteries in Sri Lanka, each with a slightly different interpretation of the bhikkhu vows, there were probably also slightly different bhikkhuni lineages as well.
-Although the revival of the Theravada bhikkhuni ordination lineage in Sri Lanka entailed re-ordination of the bhikkhunis from Dharmagupta to Theravada, in accordance with the dalhikamma strengthening procedure followed among the four Sri Lanka Theravada bhikkhu sanghas, it would be preferable to reinstate the Mulasarvastivada bhikshuni ordination through the single sangha procedure.
+Although the revival of the Theravada bhikkhuni ordination lineage in Sri Lanka entailed re-ordination of the bhikkhunis from Dharmaguptaka to Theravada, in accordance with the dalhikamma strengthening procedure followed among the four Sri Lanka Theravada bhikkhu sanghas, it would be preferable to reinstate the Mulasarvastivada bhikshuni ordination through the single sangha procedure.